vitocrack/vitocrack/README.md

 Hi, my name is Vitor.
 =======================

-I love programming and messing with UNIX-based Operational Systems.
+I like programming and messing with UNIX-based Operational Systems.

 * 🧠  I'm learning Python and Linux.